blended-modeling/UML-RT_StateMachines_Transformations/README.md

 ```

 ### Enjoy
-Note: In case you encounter any issues, you can contact me at malvina.latifaj@mdh.se.
+Note: In case you encounter any issues or want to discuss further, you can contact me at malvina.latifaj@mdh.se.